1956 United States presidential election in Iowa

 The 1956 United States presidential election in Iowa took place on November 6, 1956, as part of the 1956 United States presidential election.
 Iowa voters chose ten representatives, or electors, to the Electoral College, who voted for president and vice president.

 Iowa was won by incumbent President Dwight D. Eisenhower (R–Pennsylvania), running with Vice President Richard Nixon, with 59.06% of the popular vote, against Adlai Stevenson (D–Illinois), running with Senator Estes Kefauver, with 40.65% of the popular vote.
 Iowa’s result weighed in as exactly 3% more Republican than the nation-at-large.
-Eisenhower carried every county except for Wapello County; this would be the last time a Republican presidential candidate won Dubuque County until Donald Trump in 2016.
+Eisenhower carried every county except for Wapello County, thereby making him the first Republican to win the White House without carrying this county since Abraham Lincoln in 1860; this would be the last time a Republican presidential candidate won Dubuque County until Donald Trump in 2016.